Search

 Security and Surveillance

 Similarly, computer vision is already capable of assisting in security and surveillance situations.
 For example, analyzing crowds of people using cameras and infrared sensors to detect anomalous or suspicious behaviors.
-With POD, security personnel may prompt the system with commands like “Alert for any unattended baggage in area A” or “Identify individuals displaying suspicious behavior in zone B.” This may make it easier to detect specific threats, for example, if a terror attack warning was issued before an event.
+With POD, security personnel may prompt the system with commands like “Alert for any unattended baggage in area A” or “Identify individuals displaying suspicious behavior in zone B.” This may simplify threat detection, for example, if an organization issued a terrorism warning before a major event.

 computer vision surveillance security applications